 The Children’s Crèche is set up in the Gabriel Room in the Parish Hall for very young children, aged up to 4.
 An art activity related to a Bible Story will have been prepared, and they will have a quiet time for prayers, ending with a snack before they are collected by their parents to go into Church for a blessing.
 See pictures here.
 For further information on the creche contact our Creche Co-ordinator, via the Parish Office.

-On other Sundays, children over the age of five process out of church during the first hymn.
-They have a short service of worship in the chapel and then move to the Parish Hall where they hear the Gospel of the day and then explore its meaning through games or artistic activities.
+‘Children’s Church’ sessions are for ages 5 – 11 yrs and take place during parish mass on Sundays during school term time.
+(There are no sessions at family service when children and encouraged to stay and engage in the main service).
+The children process out of church during the first hymn, have a short service of worship in the chapel and then move to the Parish Hall where they hear the Gospel of the day and then explore its meaning through games or artistic activities.
 At the end of the session, the leaders bring them back into Church to receive a blessing.
 Sometimes they give a presentation to the grown-ups.
 (Parents are most welcome to join us if their child is shy or anxious; returning to the service when the child is happily settled.)

 We have an energetic team of volunteers who plan and lead the Children’s Church sessions.
 There is a flexibly structured format to our sessions that the children become familiar with, including prayers and songs, plus a themed topic each week with activities and stories.
 For example, in 2019 we are looking at the Old Testament, starting with the Creation.
 We encourage the children to explore what it is to be a Christian, to be curious and thoughtful about their faith and to be confident in their identity as a Christian.
 We hope to instil tolerance and understanding of other faiths as well as a strong belief in themselves and their own spirituality.
 Contact: Christina Whiteway via the Parish Office.